Tips for shopping for medical liability insurance coverage.

 What Is Medical Liability Insurance?

-Medical liability insurance - commonly called medical malpractice insurance, covers a healthcare professional for errors arising from his or her practice.
+Medical liability insurance – commonly called medical malpractice insurance – covers a health care provider for errors arising from the medical practice.

 These policies pay defense costs and generally cover claims for medical error or neglect, even if the claims are false or groundless.
 However, intentional and criminal acts are not covered, although some policies may pay defense costs until the nature of the underlying act is determined.

-The Texas Department of Insurance (TDI) recognizes four kinds of insurers that may offer medical liability insurance to healthcare providers in Texas.
+Four kinds of insurers may offer medical liability insurance to health care providers in Texas.
 They are listed below.

 Licensed Insurance Companies - TDI regulates the policy forms and rates of licensed medical liability insurers.
 Medical liability policies offered by licensed insurers must contain the following legislatively mandated provisions: